 English proficiency requirement: Proficiency in English is required for graduate study at the University of Washington.
 Every student in the Department of Biostatistics whose native language is not English must demonstrate English language proficiency by the end of their first year.
 Please meet with the GPD to discuss your level of English proficiency.
 Click here for information on meeting the University of Washington's English proficiency requirements.
 In addition, graduate students at the University of Washington who are not native speakers of English and will be serving as TAs must meet the spoken English proficiency requirement in one of the following three ways.
 Please click here for more information on English Proficiency Tests.

-Leave policies: Student employees are entitled to five days of vacation per quarter worked, normally to be taken during quarter breaks.
+Vacation and leave policies: Student employees are entitled to five days of vacation per quarter worked, normally to be taken during quarter breaks.
 An additional seven days of leave per year is available for sickness, disability, or family-related leave (birth, adoption, bereavement, or care of family member).
 For more information, please see the UW RA/TA Union Contract website.

 How RA openings are matched up with students: The Department makes every effort to match the right student with the right RA.
-Each spring we review the RA positions available, the requirements for each one (level of experience, software knowledge needed, etc), and the interests of the students.
+Each summer we review the RA positions available, the requirements for each one (level of experience, software knowledge needed, etc), and the interests of the students.
 A RA is viewed as employment; i.e., a way to help the student financially.
 However, we seek to match RA positions to students' individual areas of interest whenever we can.

 The standard procedure is for the Graduate Program to post the job announcement, receive student applications and then send those applications (copies of student's letter of interest, CV and transcript) to the RA supervisor.
 If the supervisor is interested in the student then they can discuss the position further.
 If both parties feel the RA will work out, hiring details are arranged via the Graduate Program Advisor (GPA).

 How TA openings are matched up with students: The Department makes every effort to match the right student with the right TA.
 Each year the Graduate Program reviews the TA positions available, the requirements for each one (level of experience, knowledge needed, etc), and the interests of the students.
 As much as possible, TAs are assigned in advance for the entire academic year.
 Ph.D. students are required to TA for at least one quarter in thier third year.
 We match TA positions to students' individual areas of interest whenever we can.
 Ph.D. students should plan ahead to meet the requirement of serving as a TA for at least one quarter in their third year.
-Note: Many students serve as a TA earlier, but at the latest this will happen in the third year of study.
+Note: Many students serve as a TA earlier but, at the latest, this will happen in the third year of study.

 TA/Teaching Portfolio information: available here.